Centriole: Role in cell division

 Centrioles are involved in the organization of the mitotic spindle and in the completion of cytokinesis.
 Centrioles were previously thought to be required for the formation of a mitotic spindle in animal cells.
 However, more recent experiments have demonstrated that cells whose centrioles have been removed via laser ablation can still progress through the G_{1} stage of interphase before centrioles can be synthesized later in a de novo fashion.
 Additionally, mutant flies lacking centrioles develop normally, although the adult flies' cells lack flagella and cilia and as a result, they die shortly after birth.

 The centrioles can self replicate during cell division.

 Cellular organization

-Centrioles are a very important part of centrosomes, which are involved in organizing microtubules in the cytoplasm.
-The position of the centriole determines the position of the nucleus and plays a crucial role in the spatial arrangement of the cell.
+Centrioles are a key component of centrosomes, which are the cell's primary microtubule-organizing centers (MTOCs) and play a central role in organizing the cytoplasmic microtubule network.
+Through this role, centrioles contribute to nuclear positioning and the spatial arrangement of the cell.

 Fertility

+Sperm-derived centrioles in the human zygote contribute to centrosome formation, which organizes the microtubule network required for pronuclear migration and spindle formation during early embryonic divisions.

-Sperm centrioles are important for 2 functions: (1) to form the sperm flagellum and sperm movement and (2) for the development of the embryo after fertilization.
-The sperm supplies the centriole that creates the centrosome and microtubule system of the zygote.
+Sperm centrioles are important for two functions: formation of the sperm flagellum and sperm motility, and development of the embryo after fertilization.
+In many organisms, the sperm contributes one or more centriole-like structures to the zygote that participate in the formation of the centrosome during early embryonic development.
+The number and structure of these sperm-derived centrioles vary across species.
+For example, in humans, the oocyte is acentriolar, and the sperm donates two structurally distinct centrioles: the proximal centriole (PC) and the distal centriole (DC), which contribute to formation of the first centrosome in the zygote.
+The centrosome formed from these sperm-derived centrioles organizes the microtubule network required for pronuclear migration and mitotic spindle assembly during early embryonic divisions.